danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 - Conferences
 ---
-Unlike the tradition of my past few talks at Linux Plumbers or Kernel conferences this time around in Lisboa I did not start out with a rant proposing to change everything.
-Instead I celebrated roughly 10 years of upstream graphics progress and [finally achieving paradise, like in my ELCE talk](/2019/12/elce-lyon-everything-great.html).
+Unlike the tradition of my past few talks at Linux Plumbers or Kernel conferences, this time around in Lisboa I did not start out with a rant proposing to change everything.
+Instead I celebrated roughly 10 years of upstream graphics progress and finally achieving paradise.
 But that was all just prelude to a few bait-and-switches later fulfill expectations on what's broken this time around in upstream, totally, and what needs to be fixed and changed, maybe.

 The [LPC video recording](https://www.youtube.com/watch?v=S1I34t5RpnI) is now released, [slides](/slides/lpc-2019-upstream.pdf) are uploaded.
 If neither of